 Install clocks only after painting and other finish work is completed in each room.

-Install clocks and other devices square and plumb
+Install clocks and other devices square and plumb.

 FIELD QUALITY CONTROL

 As specified in Section 260500 - Common Work Results for Electrical.

 Provide services of a factory authorized technician to supervise the field assembly and connection of components and the pre-testing, testing, and adjustment of the system.